GLOBAL MARKETS-Dollar, stocks, Mexican peso fight back as Trump shock fades

 LONDON, Nov 9 The U.S. dollar, Mexican peso and world stocks fell on Wednesday as Donald Trump swept to victory in the U.S. presidential election, but fears of a Brexit-style shock that wiped trillions off global markets has failed to materialise so far.

-As the Wall Street open neared, European shares were down less than 1 percent and traders were returning to other markets that had been sent into a tailspin as it became clear Trump was set for a dramatic victory over Democrat Hillary Clinton.
+European shares were down less than 1 percent and investors were returning to other markets that had been sent into a tailspin as it became clear the Trump was set for a dramatic victory over heavily-favoured Democrat Hillary Clinton.

-Investors fear his victory could cause global economic and trade turmoil and years of policy unpredictability, which among other things could discourage the Federal Reserve from raising interest rates in December as long expected.
+Investors fear a Trump victory could cause global economic and trade turmoil and years of policy unpredictability, which among other things could discourage the Federal Reserve from raising interest rates in December as long expected.

 "I love this country," Trump said in a victory speech in New York.
 "America will no longer settle for anything less than the best ...
 We have a great economic plan, we will double our growth and have the strongest economy in the world."

-Pledges by Trump that he would also forge strong relations with other big nations helped ease concerns of heavy tariffs being slapped on selling to the United States and a starkly more aggressive geopolitical attitude.
+Vows by Trump that he would also forge strong relations with other big nations helped ease concerns of heavy tariffs being slapped on selling to the United States and starkly more aggressive geopolitical stance.

 Safe-haven sovereign bonds, the Japanese yen and gold were all giving back ground fast having surged in Asian trading as the election results had come in and, as in the case of the Brexit vote in June, proved polls and betting markets woefully wrong.

-Overnight in Asia, Sean Callow, a forex strategist at Westpac, had said the market reaction had been "as though the four horsemen of the apocalypse just rode out of Trump Tower".
+Overnight in Asia as markets had toppled, Sean Callow, a forex strategist at Westpac, had said the market reaction had been "as though the four horsemen of the apocalypse just rode out of Trump Tower".

-"The equity markets has rebounded quite a long way so my view is that we have a couple of forces in play," said JP Morgan Asset Management's head of multi asset strategy, John Bilton.

-"One is that markets are trying to figure out what this might mean and another force which is, if we do get this type of infrastructure spending and tax cuts that have been mooted, maybe that gives the economy a bit of a boost."
+"The initial reaction in markets was violent," said Saxo Bank head of FX strategy John Hardy.
+"But if you look at it across markets you are seeing a pretty decent reversal off the spike."

-The 0.6 percent dip in European stocks was nowhere near as bad as the 4 percent plunge futures markets had indicated and the near 9 percent slump they initially suffered after the UK Brexit vote.
+The mild 0.7 percent dip in European stocks was nowhere near as bad as the 4 percent plunge futures markets had indicated and the near 9 percent slump they initially suffered after the UK Brexit vote.

-Mexico's peso also bounced 4 percent, off a record low it had hit overnight - though it was still down an eye-watering 8.5 percent as emerging markets bore the brunt of the impact.
+Mexico's peso also bounced, roughly 4 percent, off a record low it had hit overnight - though it was still down an eye-watering 8.5 percent as emerging markets bore the brunt of the impact.

 Trump's threats to rip up a free trade agreement with Mexico and tax money sent home by migrants to pay for building a wall on the southern U.S. border have made the peso particularly reactive to events in the race for the White House.